Code-Institute-Submissions/EdsonSMartins-PP2/README.md

 - As a First Time User
     - I want to see the name of the quiz application.
     - I want to find instructions on how to play the game.
-    - I want to see a timer that shows how much time is left to play the game.
     - I want to see the questions and three answer options.
     - I want to see my score at the end of the game.

 -  As a user returning to the site:
    - I want to be able to do the quiz multiple times to get different results and see improvements while learning more about bartending.
-   - I want to save my results.
-   - I want to compare my results with others.

 - User Goals
     - I want the site to be easy to navigate on mobile primarily so I can complete it on the go.
     - I want to be able to enter a username of my choice.
-    - I want to see the remaining time.*
     - I want to put my bartending knowledge to be tested with help of multiple choice.
-    - I want to be able to contact the site owner with feedback*

 [Back to contents](#contents)